GREAT SEDONA HIKES

 Hiking Distance: About 1 1/4 miles each way, 2 1/2 miles round trip

-Description: Fay Canyon is one of our favorite hikes because it is short (about 3 miles in and out), and very scenic.
-The trail looks like it ends at a massive rockslide, but you can climb around the slide area and continue on about another ¼ mile if you’d like.
+Description: Fay Canyon is one of our favorite hikes because it is short (under 3 miles in and out), and very scenic.
+The trail looks like it ends at a massive rockslide, but you can climb around the slide area and continue on about another � mile if you�d like.
+On your left you have nice views of Bear Mountain.

-There is a side trail to a natural stone arch about 0.5 miles from the main trailhead.
-You’ll have to scramble up this trail if you want to see the arch, which is located up next to the cliff face.
-There is also a narrow slot up there where the rocks have separated and you can “disappear” if you can fit into the opening.
+There is a side trail to a natural stone arch about 0.6 miles from the main trailhead on the right.
+You�ll have to scramble up this trail if you want to see the arch, which is located up next to the cliff face.
+Note that this side trail is very steep, unmarked and is not maintained.
+There is a narrow slot beneath the arch where the rocks have separated and you can �disappear� into the opening.

 Click on the photos below for a bigger view